The Intentional Marriage – 4 Ways to Work through Early Marriage Kinks

 Comparing ourselves to others who’ve been at it much longer than we have.
 Bowing to pressure to seem like you have it all together.

-Just accept your age and enjoy the seasons.
+Just accept your age and enjoy the season.

 A lake with inlets and no outlets eventually grows stale and stagnant.
 The one with constant flow – inlet and outlet – stays fresh, thriving and supports other life.